 Under-aged children requirements

-Underaged children must have documents that provide proof of parental consent travel if traveling alone.
+Underaged children must have documents that provide proof of parental consent to travel if traveling alone.
 Parents traveling with underage children need to provide proof of income and adequate funds for the duration of the trip.
 If both parents are not traveling together, travel consent forms from the other parent are also required.

 Spanish Visa for Business